-While v1 and v2 of the UpGuard API are similar, and in many cases identical, there are important differences to consider when choosing to use one or the other.
+While v1 and v2 of the UpGuard API are similar, and in many cases identical, there are important differences which are noted here.

 Parts of the v1 API have been deprecated.
 The v1 API as a whole is no longer under active development, and will not receive new features or bugfixes.